The Head Speed Pro and Head Gravity Pro are two of the most popular control-focused tennis rackets used by advanced players.

 In terms of racket specs, both rackets are very similar as both have a 100in head size, a length of 27in, a head light balance of six, and an 18×20 string pattern.

-There is also only 0.1oz of a difference in terms of their strung and swing weights with the HGP being the slightly heavier racket of the two.
+There is also only 0.1oz of a difference in terms of their strung and swing weights with the Gravity Pro being the slightly heavier racket of the two.

 The main difference between the two rackets is their beam widths with the Head Speed Pro having a thicker beam than the Head Gravity Pro at 23mm vs 20mm.

-The thicker beam of the HSP will mean it will be easier to generate power but it will have less maneuverability than the HGP.
+The thicker beam of the Speed Pro will mean it will be easier to generate power but it will have less manoeuvrability than the Gravity Pro.

 Both rackets have a stiffness rating in the low sixties but the HSP is slightly more arm friendly due to its thicker beam width.